klyxmaster/violet/README.md

 # Violet PWM

 Violet PWM is a personal password manager designed to securely store website and bank details.
 This project is protected under a proprietary license.
 Unauthorized copying or distribution is prohibited.
+THIS IS FREE!
+ALWAYS FREE!
+If you are paying for any part of it, report it and get this one.
+If you find this useful, a TIP is great!!
+Thanks!!

 # FUTURE UPDATES:
 Future updates will be done at sourceforge, only because I like SVN better than GIT.
 I will from time to time update here. depends on my mood.
 [Check out my files here](https://sourceforge.net/projects/violetpwm/) This code was last updated June 26, 2024.